The-Rebeckoning/prog-notes/comm-line/commands.md

 	(your-venv)$ ipython kernel install --name "local-venv" --user

+Remove a virtual enviornment:

+	sudo rm -rf venv

+If you have a list of packages in a requirements.txt file, type the following:

+	pip3 install -r requirements.txt

 # MySQL

 mysql is a simple SQL shell with input line editing capabilities.
 It supports interactive and noninteractive use.
 When used interactively, query results are presented in an ASCII-table format.